 NIH OAR continues to host consultations with HIV/AIDS senior scientists and mentors to stimulate grant funding opportunities at the NIH level, and work with the ICOs to create more opportunities for junior investigators in the field.

-This workshop is the first in a series to provide new investigators a “live” opportunity to meet NIH staff, ask questions, and network.
+This workshop is the first in a series to provide new investigators an opportunity to meet NIH staff, ask questions, and network.